What is Asset Based Lending?

 Now, what can a company do to get the finances to construct building B?
 It will go to a bank, keep building or its equipment as collateral and obtain a loan.
 This is how the company gets its financing done in the absence of other options by converting illiquid assets into liquid one or sometimes pledging liquid assets like marketable securities.

 But one should keep in mind that interest rate and covenants of a loan are dependent on the quality and liquidity of the collateral.
-If the collateral is highly liquid marketable security (like certificate of deposit, bonds, etc.) or short term investment, then a company could get a loan up to 70-80% of face value of security as it could be easily be converted into cash without selling it at a discount due to lack of buyer in case borrower defaults.
+If the collateral is highly liquid marketable security (like a certificate of deposit, bonds, etc.) or short term investment, then a company could get a loan up to 70-80% of the face value of the security as it could be easily be converted into cash without selling it at a discount due to lack of buyer in case borrower defaults.

 Whereas if the collateral is an illiquid asset like real estate asset or equipment like in our example mentioned above, then a company gets around half of the value of an asset due to illiquidity discount or due to depreciation of an asset.